 To protect your important data and systems from malicious activity, limit your suppliers’ privileged access to it.
 You can apply the principle of least privilege, which means limiting employees’ access to your organization’s critical assets to only what is needed to perform regular duties.

+You can also consider adopting a zero trust approach, which requires not only limiting access to critical assets but also always verifying the identity of every user and device accessing them.
 To further limit the risk of malicious actors accessing your organization, you can implement the network segmentation technique.
 This entails segregating your network into self-contained subnetworks aimed at protecting your sensitive data or assets even if one subnetwork is compromised.

 6. Monitor your suppliers’ activity